CRM User Manual: Lead Management, Lesson 2: Lead Qualification

 Once you decide to pursue the job, you're ready to proceed into the full takeoff.

-The AI Summary prompt determines the quality and usefulness of your qualification output.
+The AI Summary's prompt can be customized, and it determines the quality and usefulness of your qualification output.

 A well-crafted prompt allows: